-An introduction to the Germaine Greer collection at the University of Melbourne Archives
+An introduction to the Germaine Greer Archive at the University of Melbourne Archives

 The Germaine Greer Archive currently fills 487 archive boxes (occupying 82 metres of shelf space) mainly documenting the period 1959-2010 and is still in the process of being created; two deposits have been received in 2016 and a third was delivered by Germaine Greer in March 2017.
 The University of Melbourne purchased the archive in 2013.
 It documents Greer’s work as an academic, a film, TV and theatre performer, a writer (notably her extensive work as a journalist) and an environmentalist; and her personal relationships with friends, lovers, family, colleagues, students and fans.
 It contains:

 - incoming and outgoing correspondence including a large series of general correspondence and smaller sets of correspondence with publishers, academics and librarians; appointments diaries

 - notes and drafts relating to academic studies and research at the universities of Melbourne, Sydney and Cambridge